Data Centers in Leuven

 Natural Disaster Risk

-Leuven has a very low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-This stability is a significant advantage for mission-critical infrastructure requiring high availability.
+Leuven has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This indicates a very stable environment for critical infrastructure, minimizing the threat of weather-related or geological disruptions to data center operations.

 The primary environmental hazards to consider are: